covermymeds/phpIPAM-api/README.md

 0. Record the api name and token for later use with the scripts included here.

 ## Reserving or requesting an IP
-Using curl, or some other suitable tool, send a request of the folling format to getFreeIP.php.
+Using curl, or some other suitable tool, send a request of the following format to getFreeIP.php.

 ```
 https://[url of your install]/api/getFreeIP.php?apiapp=[api name]&apitoken=[api token]&subnet=[subnet in dotted quad]&host[host name]&user=[user name]&desc=[description]